Search for a course

 Most veterinary work is in a private practice, but there are other roles and opportunities that will appear in animal charities, zoos, councils, army, research and overseas.

 A veterinary physiotherapist’s job role is much like a human physiotherapist.
 They attend to animals who are suffering from injury, illness, or a disability.
-The role of a veterinary physiotherapist is to help animals to reduce pain and prevent disease through movement and exercise, manual therapy and educating pet carers with support and advise.
+The role of a veterinary physiotherapist is to help animals to reduce pain and prevent disease through movement and exercise, manual therapy and educating pet carers with support and advice.

 The work of a physiotherapist requires investigation of mobility problems.
 The work can be physically demanding and requires you to have optimal health and stamina to be able to lift certain heavy animals or equipment.
-The most common animals who require a veterinary physiotherapist tends to be dogs and horses, however, there are many other species use this type of physical therapy.
+The most common animals who require a veterinary physiotherapist tend to be dogs and horses, however, there are many other species that use this type of physical therapy.

-Previous animal experience is an advantage for this role as it requires hands-on work, and a level of veterinary science.
+Previous animal experience is an advantage for this role as it requires hands-on work and a level of veterinary science.
 Being a strong communicator and having excellent people skills is essential to building trust with clients.

 Animal or veterinary osteopaths use the same range of techniques as human osteopaths but will cater procedures to the specific needs of the animal.
 Primarily, the role of a veterinary osteopath is to increase an animal’s mobility, blood flow circulation and muscle strength.
-This type of treatment is used to assist animals with a variety of conditions and injuries.
+This type of treatment is used to assist animals with a variety of conditions, injuries.
 The job requires a combination of physical osteopathic therapy, dietary and nutritional planning, and exercise.
 Training and courses vary from diploma to degree level.

 Qualified veterinary surgeons can also train and qualify to use homeopathic methods of therapy.
 Homeopathy is an alternative holistic therapy; it avoids manufactured medication, and looks at the overall health and wellbeing of an animal in its entirety.
 Therefore, a veterinary homeopath will study and consider not just the physical factors but also the environmental, diet, exercise and situational factors that the animal is experiencing and suffering from.